 Step 1 - Determine Your Soundproofing Needs

-Sound travels in a straight line from an outside source.
-When this happens, sound waves vibrate penetrate through objects and walls.
-There are two major methods that you can take to control the noise in any given space: absorbing or reflecting the sound.
-Determine if you need to absorb or reflect the sound inside the room where you want to install your acoustic insulations.
-Acoustic foam is good at absorbing sound and soundproof panels are good for reflecting sound.
+When sound travels, sound waves vibrate and penetrate through objects and walls.
+There are two major methods to control the noise in any given space: soundproofing which refers to blocking the sound and sound absorption which absorbs the sound from within the room.
+Determine if you need to absorb or block the sound inside the room where you want to install your acoustic insulations.
+Acoustic foam is good at absorbing sound and soundproofing panels are good for blocking sounds.

 Step 2 - Cover Holes or Gaps